metacpan/metacpan-cpan-extracted/distros/C/CPAN-Testers-Backend/CONTRIBUTING.md

 ### Using `carton` to install prereqs in an isolated directory

-If you with to isolate the prerequisites of this project so they do not interfere with other projects, you can use the [Carton](http://metacpan.org/pod/Carton) tool.
+If you wish to isolate the prerequisites of this project so they do not interfere with other projects, you can use the [Carton](http://metacpan.org/pod/Carton) tool.
 Install Carton normally from CPAN using `cpanm Carton`, then use the `carton` command to install